GangZhao-NOAA/GSILIBS/README.md

 # 1. Hera, Jet, Orion, Cheyenne users:
 For users on the following machines `Hera, Jet, Orion, Cheyenne`, the build process is very straight forward:

-  run `ush/build.comgsi` under the main GSI directory and you will get executables, such as gsi.x, enkf-wrf.x, etc
+clone [comgsi/GSI](https://github.com/comgsi/GSI), run `ush/build.comgsi` under the main GSI directory and you will get executables, such as gsi.x, enkf-wrf.x, etc

 # 2. Community users: